 “The American Civil War: How did it come to this?”

-The American Civil War Museum invites you to apply for this one-week summer institute running from July 6 – July 10, 2023.
+The American Civil War Museum is hosting a one-week summer institute running from July 10 – 14, 2023.
 The institute is for K-12 educators and includes discussions with leading scholars, field trips, and workshop sessions focusing on the techniques and strategies that you can use in your classroom.